TassianaMilka/Course/Anhaguerra/Sensores,microcontroladores e programação em internet das coisas/README.md

  Where did you do it?

-It was held on the website of the Anhaguera college;
+It was held on the website of the Anhaguera university;

 When did it happen?